Cathedral of María Inmaculada of Vitoria: Second constructive period (1946-1969)

 Model of the original project of the new cathedral.
 It was unfinished.

 The popularly named "ruins" of the Cathedral were covered by ivy and weeds.
-Works were not restarted until 1946, once the Spanish Civil War was ended.
-They were economically helped by the bishop Carmelo Ballester Nieto and directed by the architect Miguel de Apraiz Barreiro, Julian's son.
+Works were not restarted until 1946, once the Spanish Civil War had ended.
+They were economically helped by the bishop Carmelo Ballester Nieto and directed by the architect Miguel de Apraiz Barreiro, Julián's son.

 Construction proceeded slowly, respecting the initial style but incorporating the new techniques of concrete and artificial stone.
 In 1949 the ambulatory and lower part towards the transept were completed.
 By 1952 the high nave of the presbytery, the north side portal and a low tower, instead of the original dome, were built.
 Between 1960 and 1963 the windows made in the first period were placed, and the ambulatory reliefs by the artist :es:Enrique Monjo.
 Between 1964 and 1969 the rest of the cathedral was covered without adding external buttresses, unnecessary due to the lightening and strengthening due to the use of new materials mentioned above.

 Although unfinished, the temple was consecrated on 24 September 1969 by the papal legate Cardinal Dell'Acqua, accompanied by several archbishops and Spanish bishops, and in the presence of the head of state, General Francisco Franco, his wife and almost all of the government.

 This work was completed in 1973, while the head of the diocese was Bishop Francisco Peralta, thanks to the confluence of financial allocations from the Provincial Council of Alava, the Ministry of Housing and numerous private donations.

 Description

-The building, of imposing proportions, has 5 longitudinal naves, main and four side, a cruise of three naves, an apse aisle with two naves with seven apsidal chapels, a porch, a crypt and a sacristy.
-With 118 meters apse portico, it is 62 meters wide between the two end walls of the transept and 35 meters high on the cruise, is the second largest church in Spain after the Cathedral of Seville.
-Its Latin cross is reminiscent of the Chartres Cathedral and covers an area of 5,750 square meters and can shelter inside 150,000 people.
+The building, of imposing proportions, has 5 longitudinal naves, one main and four side naves, a crossing of three naves, an apse aisle with two naves with seven apsidal chapels, a porch, a crypt and a sacristy.
+With an apse-to-portico length of 118 metres, it is 62 metres wide between the two end walls of the transept and 35 meters high on the crossing.
+It is the second largest church in Spain after the Cathedral of Seville.
+Its Latin cross is reminiscent of the Chartres Cathedral and covers an area of 5,750 square meters and can shelter 150,000 people inside.